preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/index.rst

 The person requesting the site receives the message and can then start a new team site creation with your comments in mind.

-**Note!** Requesting a Team Site must always be done from the start.
+**Note!** Requesting a Team Site must always be done from start each time.
 If rejected, nothing from the request is saved.